snoplus/data-flow-documentation/getting_started/elements/tools.md

 Once you sign up for a SNOLAB account, you can join various mailing lists.
 Two of the most important mailing lists are:
 * snoplus_vosupport@snolab.ca
 * snoplusdata@snolab.ca

+I will warn you to send at least snoplus_vosupport to its own folder, it gets a **lot** of messages

 There are two ways to join the lists:
 * Click [here](https://www.snolab.ca/sympa/search_list_request) and search for the mailing list you want to join
 * Email sympa@snolab.ca in the following format: